Regulatory Model Numbers

 • Redundant Power Supply Configuration: Connect power to both power supplies.

-• Turn off the Switch: Remove all power cords and wires from the power supplies.
+• Power down the Switch: Remove all power cords and wires from the power supplies.

 This unit requires overcurrent protection.